transform80/Ciphers/README.md

 # DES - Data Encyption Standard
 The Data Encryption Standard is a symmetric-key algorithm for the encryption of digital data.

+# ECDSA - Elliptic Curve Digital Signature Algorithm
+ECDSA is a cryptographic algorithm used by Bitcoin to ensure that funds can only be spent by their rightful owners.